History

 The company's specialists in quality improvement have received widespread recognition for their ongoing efforts, including numerous international awards.
 The first of these awards was presented at the CSTB exhibition in Moscow.

-Furthermore, the Corporation has become the primary technology contractor and integrator for Tricolor TV, Russia's largest digital television operator.
+Furthermore, the Corporation has become the primary technology contractor and integrator for Tricolor TV, Russia's largest digital satellite television operator.

 learn more